andreafabrizi/DNSProxy/README.md

 ### Lower priority ideas:
 * (todo) choose the faster response or wait and compare all parallel responses
 * (todo) worth looking at QUIC, the UDP-multiplexing upcoming HTTP/3 standard.
 * (todo) implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
-Remember, there's no ID field in DOH !
+Remember: there's no ID field in DoH.
-* (todo) use h2 "Warning" headers to signal events/failures
+* (todo) use h2 "Warning" headers to signal events or failures
-* (todo) DNSSEC validation tests ?
+* (todo) perform DNSSEC validation tests
 * (todo) add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
+* (todo) add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
+* (todo) add switch to leverage REUSEPORT and/or REUSEADDRESS
 * (pending decision) to use directly NGHTTP2 in place of CURL.
 FYI CURL relies on NGHTTP2
 * (pending decision) REDIS: implement or drop
-* (todo) add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
-* (todo) add switch to leverage REUSEPORT and/or REUSEADDRESS
 * test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
 * test bynary distribution on Debian, Windows, MacOS